-He paints a picture of Parisian youth with long hair, donned in garish clothing dancing the night away in the basement of a bar, going days without ingesting anything other the cigarette smoke that constantly tainted the air (Vian).
+He paints a picture of Parisian youth with long hair, donned in garish clothing dancing the night away in the basement of a bar, going days without ingesting anything other than the cigarette smoke that constantly tainted the air.
 Boris had the unique ability to poke fun at the intellectuals, as well as the press who spoke poorly of them.
-The original manuscript of the guide which contained his own illustrations, was lost and never found, but the copy that was eventually published provides an interesting perspective, particularly because of his willingness to critique the movements he himself was considered a part of.
+The original manuscript of his guide which contained his own illustrations, was somehow lost and never found, but a versio that was eventually published provides an interesting perspective, particularly because of his willingness to critique the movements he himself was considered a part of.

 Vian with Sartre and Beauvoir (c) Georges Dudognon

 Although Vian ran in the same social and intellectual circles as Jean-Paul Sartre and Simone de Beauvoir, and is often grouped with the existentialist movement of the time, he was not a true existentialist.
 Rather than concerning himself with the meaning or lack of meaning of life, he was much more concerned with the act of living.
-His “joie de vivre” and philosophy of living life simply for the sake of living, likely stems from his health struggles which began at an early age.
+His “joie de vivre” and philosophy of living likely stems from his health struggles which began at an early age.

 As a child he was often confined to his family’s home, and at the age of 12 he developed a heart condition which led to his untimely death at the age of 39.
 His outlook not only led him to write some trippy literature, but made him the main feature of some of the craziest Parisian parties of the mid twentieth century.